 a.
 All residents of the United States deserve access to health care regardless of the ability to pay for it.

 b.
 There must be a safety net to provide essential and health care and preventive health services to individuals residing in America who cannot afford to pay for this care themselves

 c.
 No person should have to lose their home or have to cash out their retirement savings in order to pay for medical bills.
 By better allocating financial health resources to health prevention and health promotion, this end should be attainable.

 17. Health freedom must be a codified right for consumers of health care

 18. State and federal rules that limit consumers access to the health care practitioners of their choice Health freedom must be revoked, and replace with laws that protect consumer choice.

-19. Individual health and medical associations will have authority to chose whether to be licensed or remain as unlicensed health care practitioners, as best benefits their organizations and members and the health of their clients
+19. Individual health and medical associations should retain authority to chose whether to be licensed or remain as unlicensed health care practitioners, as best benefits their organizations and members and the health of their clients in a given state.

-20. Medical and health practitioners of other healing disciplines, eg. naturopaths, Chinese medicine practitioners, and Ayurvedic practitioners, should be recognized as medical practitioners as they are in other countries, and clients who chose this care should be permitted to incorporate or substitute this care for allopathic medicine
+20. Medical and health practitioners of other healing disciplines, eg. naturopaths, Chinese medicine practitioners, and Ayurvedic practitioners, functional medicine practitioners, should be recognized as medical practitioners as they are in other countries, and clients who chose this care should be permitted to incorporate or substitute this care for allopathic medicine